Leyla Express and Johnny Express incidents: Reactions, negotiations and trials

 Gari was released in September 1972, and flown to Panama.
-Under an agreement signed in December 1972, Cuba handed over the two freighters to Panama, which undertook to keep them Panamania government property and not return them to their owners in Miami: the ships reached Panama in April 1973.
+Under an agreement signed in December 1972, Cuba handed over the two freighters to Panama, which undertook to keep them Panamanian government property and not return them to their owners in Miami: the ships reached Panama in April 1973.
 Torres was sentenced and jailed for three years in Cuba, and was released from prison in December 1974: his ability to return to the US was reported to be unclear.
 A final crewmember was reported to likely have died while imprisoned in Cuba.